MUDE-2025/GA1.4/02_traffic/Report_traffic.md

 % solution_start

-Rubric: - 4 points in total
+Rubric: - 3 points in total

-    2 for recognizing the differences between the observed and simulated distribution for $D$ (simulated is smoother, observed has more kinks, observed has higher mode etc.); partial points for vague or unconvincing explanations
+    1 point for recognizing the differences between the observed and simulated distribution for $D$ (simulated pdf is smoother, empirical pdf has more kinks/modes, observed has higher mode etc.)
     1 point for recognizing that there is a relationship in the observations that the simulation does not capture 1 point for making reasonable suggestions for improvements (capturing the dependency, truncating unphysical values, etc.)
-    (half points for slight deviations)
+    (half points for slight deviations or imperfect answers)

 % solution_end